dbgroup-nagoya-u/mwcas-aopt/README.md

 [![Ubuntu-20.04](https://github.com/dbgroup-nagoya-u/mwcas-aopt/actions/workflows/unit_tests.yaml/badge.svg)](https://github.com/dbgroup-nagoya-u/mwcas-aopt/actions/workflows/unit_tests.yaml)

 This repository is an open source implementation of a multi-word compare-and-swap (MwCAS) operation for research use.
-This implementation is based on Harris et al.'s AOPT algorithm [1].
+This implementation is based on Guerraoui et al.'s AOPT algorithm [1].

-> [1] T. L. Harris, K. Fraser, and I. A. Pratt, "A practical multi-word compare-and-swap operation,” In Proc.
-DISC, pp. 265-279, 2002.
+> [1] R. Guerraoui, A. Kogan, V. J. Marathe, and I. Zablotchi, "Efficient Multi-word Compare and Swap,” In Proc.
+DISC, pp. 4:1-4:19, 2020.

 ## Build